-While in a sports combat we have more and more occasions of collecting a large amount of information about our opponents, on the street, time is a luxury that we can not afford.
+While in a sports combat we (normally) have more and more occasions of collecting a large amount of information about our opponents (combat style, attitudes, etc.), on the street:

 There is an endless number of variables that can alter our assessment:

-- Prejudices (linked to age, sex, style of struggle, physical conditions, etc.)
+- Prejudices – Linked to age, sex, style of combat, physical conditions, etc.

-- Aptitude of the opponents to conceal / misrepresent their abilities
+- Deception – A truly dangerous aggressor can have the aptitude to conceal / misrepresent his abilities

-Said this, knowing how and where to look, some details / informations (properly crossed) can give us significant clues about the persons we are facing.
+Knowing how and where to look, some details (properly crossed) can give us significant clues about the persons we are risking to face / facing.

-So let’s quickly see what elements it is useful to keep under our attention in an evolving personal defense situation:
+So let’s quickly see what elements are useful to keep under our attention in an evolving personal defense situation: